LingtongZhang/orp-sdk-php/ReadME.md

 `sudo aptitiude install php5 libapache2-mod-php5`

-make sure php5 modules are enabled
+make sure php5 modules are enabled<br>
 `sudo a2enmod php5`

 for futher details you may want to have a look at http://php.net/manual/de/install.php